pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-constructor-with-factory-method.md

 Go to before "public Employee"

-#|en| The <code>Employee</code> class is the best place to store the factory method because it will probably survive any changes in the subclasses.
+#|en| The `Employee` class is the best place to store the factory method because it will probably survive any changes in the subclasses.

 Print: